How To Find North On A Map

 Magnetic North

-The needle or bill of fare of your compass will always align itself with Magnetic N. Thus Magnetic Northward is an easy
+The needle or bill of fare of your compass will always align itself with Magnetic N. Thus Magnetic Northward is an easy and natural choice to apply with your compass

 A compass that has not been adjusted to a dissimilar north reference, will read aught degrees when it is aligned with Magnetic North.
 All bearings taken with this compass should be referred to as "magnetic bearings."
 Since the compass is a magnetic device this is an intuitive upshot.
 It is also the result provided by compasses that cannot be adjusted.
 To plot a magnetic begetting onto your map you will likely need to convert the begetting to either a True or Grid Due north reference by adding or subtracting the declination for your current location.
 There is no demand to modify the aligning based on your location.